 - The facility is required to respond to all items listed as nonconformances.
-A follow-up letter will be provided that will confirm the timetable for submission of the corrective/preventive action plan.
 Upon submission of the plan for corrective or preventive action, the documents will be reviewed and a decision will be made for granting accreditation.
 If nonconformances have been identified that may directly impact patient care, evidence of implementation of the corrective action plan must be submitted before a certificate of accreditation is issued.

 A Commitment From Your Professional Association

 We believe that this program is one of the best vehicles to help facilities maintain conformance with federal and state regulations and ensure the safest products and services.

 If you have any questions or need additional information, please contact the Accreditation Department at